BheezPen/my_DSN_NLP_MATERIALS_for_TRAINING/README.md

 ## 📚 Course Outline / Sessions

-This training is structured into several modules/days:
+This training is structured into 5 days training:

 ### Day 1: AN INTRODUCTION TO Artificial Intelligence, Machine Learning, Deep Learning and Introduction to Natural Language Processing (NLP)
 * **Topics Covered:**